Cetis/hear/HEAR_1.0c_Specification.md

     course component that the learner took as part of the programme or that is an additional academic credit-bearing student achievement detailed in the HEAR.
-11. A valid exit HEAR &lt;achievementReport @status="1"&gt; MUST contain
-    exactly one result element for each presentation taken by the learner.
+11. A valid exit HEAR &lt;achievementReport @status="1"&gt; MUST contain exactly one assessment element for the presentation of the top-level course instance, and this assessment element must contain at least one result element.
 12. A certificationOfTheHEAR element MUST contain exactly one issueDateHear element.
 13. A certificationOfTheHEAR element MUST contain exactly one